CNN hosts were threatened by man falsely insisting Trump won in 2020: ’Triggered over and over again by accurate news’

 “I could see it in my … daughter’s eyes when she wondered whether the odd creak in the house was actually someone trying to get into our house to harm us,” the victim wrote.
 “And she could see my fear, a fear that I couldn’t protect them, that I couldn’t keep them safe, in a world gone mad.”

-In addition to his time behind bars, Lemke was sentenced to three years of supervised release following prison.
+In addition to receiving time behind bars, Lemke was sentenced to three years of supervised release following prison.